Nikaple/iwbt-nikaple-engine-doc/en-us/global.md

 The title of the game is displayed in the title bar of the game window.

+#### global.game_mode

+Game mode, the optional values are as follows:

+- `MODE_TOURNAMENT`: Can only create rooms in competitive mode
+- `MODE_COOPERATION`: Can only create rooms in cooperative mode
+- `MODE_USER_SELECT`: Players choose competitive or cooperative mode when creating a room

+In competitive mode, only the player's position is synchronized, while other information remains independent.

 #### global.first_stage

 The initial room when the game officially begins (excluding rooms such as titles and selections).